 6. Keep a diary.

 From cancer, heart disease, and stroke to blindness, blood clots, gum disease, tooth loss, and yellow skin and fingernails, the list of grim health outcomes associated with smoking is pretty long.
-The new year is a perfect time to quit — and the tips below will help you do it.
+The new year is the perfect time to quit—and the tips below will help you do it.

 1. Motivate yourself to quit.